-Use a graphics API tracing tool to examine the API call sequence to find excessive call overhead, and unnecessary API calls.
+Use a graphics API tracing tool to examine the API call sequence to find excessive call overhead and unnecessary API calls.
 Analyze the output on a per-frame basis to establish the graphics activity per frame.
 Typically, the rendering loop in an application is executed per-frame, so analysis of a single frame can be applied to all frames.
-Do this by examining all the API calls between buffer swaps or screen updates.
-Be on the lookout for repeated calls to set graphics state and rendering modes between primitives.
+Analyze by examining all the API calls between buffer swaps or screen updates.
+Watch for repeated calls to set graphics state and rendering modes between primitives.
 Tools such as OpenGL debug (see Figure 4.9), APIMON (see Figure 4.10), and ZapDB provide these capabilities.